Good Locations for Winter Bird Watching in or

 Dorbrook Park Recreational Area (Hundreds of Deer) in Colts Neck, New Jersey: Winter

 season seems to be the mating season of deer.
-Hundreds of deer congregate at the open fields of
+Hundreds of deer congregate at the open fields of Dorbrook

-separated by tree lines in this area.
-Visitors may have to walk one or two miles crossing tree lines to
+tree lines in this area.
+Visitors may have to walk one or two miles crossing tree lines to look for them in one of

-look for them in one of several large open fields.
-There are also many colorful waterfowl in nearby
+several large open fields.
+There are also many colorful waterfowl in nearby Swimming River Reservoir in

-Swimming River Reservoir in Lincroft-Colts Neck area.
-Photos, movie clips and detailed information
+Lincroft-Colts Neck area.
+Photos, movie clips and detailed information are on my web pages at:

 http://